pedroalbanese/icrs/README.md

 Although the Q Code was widely used in the past, its popularity has waned over time due to the advancement of technology and the development of more sophisticated communication systems.
 However, it is still recognized and understood by many radio operators, especially in emergency situations or when communicating with more experienced operators.

+### Codes
 ```
 QRA: What is the name of your station?
-        Description: This code is used to ask the other station about the name of their station.
+    Description: It's used to ask the other station about the name of their station.
     Example: QRA

 QRB: What is the distance to my station?
-        Description: This code is used to ask the other station about the distance to your station.
+    Description: It's used to ask the other station about the distance to your station.
     Example: QRB

 QRG: What is my exact frequency?
-        Description: This code is used to ask the other station about the exact frequency of your transmission.
+    Description: It's used to ask the other station about the exact frequency of your transmission.
     Example: QRG

 QRH: Does my frequency vary?
-        Description: This code is used to ask the other station if your frequency is varying.
+    Description: It's used to ask the other station if your frequency is varying.
     Example: QRH

 QRI: What is the tone of my transmission?
-        Description: This code is used to ask the other station about the tone of your transmission.
+    Description: It's used to ask the other station about the tone of your transmission.
     Example: QRI

 QRJ: Can you copy me well?
-        Description: This code is used to ask the other station if they can copy your signals well.
+    Description: It's used to ask the other station if they can copy your signals well.
     Example: QRJ

 QRK: What is the readability of my signals?
-        Description: This code is used to ask the other station about the readability of your signals.
+    Description: It's used to ask the other station about the readability of your signals.
     Example: QRK

 QRL: Are you busy?
-        Description: This code is used to ask the other station if they are busy.
+    Description: It's used to ask the other station if they are busy.
     Example: QRL

 QRM: Are you being interfered with?
-        Description: This code is used to ask the other station if they are experiencing interference.
+    Description: It's used to ask the other station if they are experiencing interference.
     Example: QRM

 QRN: Are you troubled by static noise?
-        Description: This code is used to ask the other station if they are experiencing static noise.
+    Description: It's used to ask the other station if they are experiencing static noise.
     Example: QRN

 QRO: Shall I increase power?
-        Description: This code is used to ask the other station if you should increase your transmission power.
+    Description: It's used to ask the other station if you should increase your transmission power.
     Example: QRO

 QRP: Shall I decrease power?
-        Description: This code is used to ask the other station if you should decrease your transmission power.
+    Description: It's used to ask the other station if you should decrease your transmission power.
     Example: QRP

 QRQ: Shall I send faster?
-        Description: This code is used to ask the other station if you should increase the sending speed.
+    Description: It's used to ask the other station if you should increase the sending speed.
     Example: QRQ

 QRS: Shall I send slower?
-        Description: This code is used to ask the other station if you should decrease the sending speed.
+    Description: It's used to ask the other station if you should decrease the sending speed.
     Example: QRS

 QRT: Shall I stop transmitting?
-        Description: This code is used to ask the other station if you should stop transmitting.
+    Description: It's used to ask the other station if you should stop transmitting.
     Example: QRT

 QRU: Do you have anything for me?
-        Description: This code is used to ask the other station if they have any messages or information for you.
+    Description: It's used to ask the other station if they have any messages or information for you.
     Example: QRU

 QRZ: Who is calling me?
-        Description: This code is used to ask the other station who is trying to establish communication.
+    Description: It's used to ask the other station who is trying to establish communication.
     Example: QRZ

 QSA: What is the strength of my signals?
-        Description: This code is used to ask the other station about the strength of your signals.
+    Description: It's used to ask the other station about the strength of your signals.
     Example: QSA

 QSB: Are my signals fading?
-        Description: This code is used to ask the other station if your signals are fading.
+    Description: It's used to ask the other station if your signals are fading.
     Example: QSB

 QSD: Is my keying defective?
-        Description: This code is used to ask the other station if your keying is defective.
+    Description: It's used to ask the other station if your keying is defective.
     Example: QSD

 QSG: Shall I send __ messages at a time?
-        Description: This code is used to ask the other station if you should send a specific number of messages at a time.
+    Description: It's used to ask the other station if you should send a specific number of messages at a time.
     Example: QSG <number of messages>

 QSK: Can you hear me between your signals?
-        Description: This code is used to ask the other station if they can hear you between their signals.
+    Description: It's used to ask the other station if they can hear you between their signals.
     Example: QSK

 QSL: Can you acknowledge receipt?
-        Description: This code is used to ask the other station if they can acknowledge receipt of your message.
+    Description: It's used to ask the other station if they can acknowledge receipt of your message.
     Example: QSL

 QSM: Shall I repeat the last message?
-        Description: This code is used to ask the other station if you should repeat the last message.
+    Description: It's used to ask the other station if you should repeat the last message.
     Example: QSM

 QSN: Did you hear me?
-        Description: This code is used to ask the other station if they heard your transmission.
+    Description: It's used to ask the other station if they heard your transmission.
     Example: QSN

 QSO: Can you communicate with __ direct?
-        Description: This code is used to ask the other station if they can communicate with a specific station directly.
+    Description: It's used to ask the other station if they can communicate with a specific station directly.
     Example: QSO <station name>

 QSP: Will you relay a message to __?
-        Description: This code is used to ask the other station if they will relay a message to a specific station.
+    Description: It's used to ask the other station if they will relay a message to a specific station.
     Example: QSP <station name>?

 QSR: Do you want me to repeat my call?
-        Description: This code is used to ask the other station if they want you to repeat your call.
+    Description: It's used to ask the other station if they want you to repeat your call.
     Example: QSR

 QSS: Shall I send slower?
-        Description: This code is used to ask the other station if you should send at a slower speed.
+    Description: It's used to ask the other station if you should send at a slower speed.
     Example: QSS

 QSU: Shall I send more slowly?
-        Description: This code is used to ask the other station if you should send at an even slower speed.
+    Description: It's used to ask the other station if you should send at an even slower speed.
     Example: QSU

 QSV: Shall I send __ long dashes?
-        Description: This code is used to ask the other station if you should send a specific number of long dashes.
+    Description: It's used to ask the other station if you should send a specific number of long dashes.
     Example: QSV <number of long dashes>

 QSX: Will you listen on __ frequency?
-        Description: This code is used to ask the other station if they will listen on a specific frequency.
+    Description: It's used to ask the other station if they will listen on a specific frequency.
     Example: QSX <frequency>

 QSY: Shall I change frequency?
-        Description: This code is used to ask the other station if you should change frequency.
+    Description: It's used to ask the other station if you should change frequency.
     Example: QSY

 QSZ: Shall I send each word or group more than once?
-        Description: This code is used to ask the other station if you should send each word or group more than once.
+    Description: It's used to ask the other station if you should send each word or group more than once.
     Example: QSZ

 QTC: How many messages have you to send?
-        Description: This code is used to ask the other station how many messages they have to send.
+    Description: It's used to ask the other station how many messages they have to send.
     Example: QTC

 QTH: What is your location?
-        Description: This code is used to ask the other station about their location.
+    Description: It's used to ask the other station about their location.
     Example: QTH

 QTR: What is the time?
-        Description: This code is used to ask the other station about the current time.
+    Description: It's used to ask the other station about the current time.
     Example: QTR
 ```
 (TODO)